-The West and South sides of the rectangle in the map surrounding the Old Town Center should be marked, preferably with a stonewall that adds an historic feature.
+- The West and South sides of the rectangle in the map surrounding the Old Town Center should be marked, preferably with a stonewall that adds an historic feature.
 A few old stones still exist behind the library.
-The area should be walked to investigate.
-Alternatively, a granite post and chain fence already exists in the south part of the cemetery and something similar could be used.
+The area should be walked to investigate. - Alternatively, a granite post and chain fence already exists in the south part of the cemetery and something similar could be used.

-Visual Features

-- ✓ Currently, the bright summer sum and nowhere to sit limit outside activities.
-Visual features need to be added and people spaces designed with seating to encourage spending time outside. - The intent is to beautify the Old Town Center to make it more accessible and people friendly.
-At the same time, though, the intent is also that the Town will maintain the new areas, including any planted trees, bushes, flower gardens, etc.

-F1 - Library rain garden

-- No one is really overseeing the garden and the plants have not flourished.
+Visual Currently, the bright summer sum and nowhere to sit limit outside activities.
+Visual features need to be added and people spaces designed with seating to encourage Features spending time outside.
+The intent is to beautify the Old Town Center to make it more accessible and people friendly.
+At the same time, though, the intent is also that the Town will maintain the new areas, including any planted trees, bushes, flower gardens, etc. Discussed at the April 17 HDC meeting: F1 - Library rain garden o No one is really overseeing the garden and the plants have not flourished.
 Lillian Wilson has been weeding it (Thank you!).
-As is, the garden does not add much functionally or aesthetically to the area. - Recommend new plantings (not cattails) that can tolerate wet.
+As is, the garden does not add much functionally or aesthetically to the area. o Recommend new plantings (not cattails) that can tolerate wet.
 Perhaps birches as in historic photos?
 Pussy willows?
 A seating arrangement with stones?

-F2 - Library patio

-- o A picnic table is put on the patio each summer. - o Bright sun is an issue; how to shade?

-F3 - Veterans monument area

-This visual feature could be improved with a flagstone patio with drainage, a surrounding rock wall of some sort, and spots to sit on the rocks or other seating.

-F4 - Meetinghouse

-- Needs more than the stone for mounting a horse. - For weddings or events, there is no outside feature or conveniences for enjoying the area or for photo opportunities.

-Trails and markers

-- Currently, the Old Town Hall and soccer field provide recreational activities in the old town center. - Distinct trails could be laid out in various areas with educational trail markers.

-Building Use

-- As part of this plan, better use of some of the buildings should be considered. - o If townspeople cannot access certain buildings most of the time, what is the point of having museums like the Old Town Hall or Old Parsonage.
+F2 - Library patio o A picnic table is put on the patio each summer. o Bright sun is an issue; how to shade?
+F3 - Veterans monument area o This visual feature could be improved with a flagstone patio with drainage, a surrounding rock wall of some sort, and spots to sit on the rocks or other seating.
+F4 - Meetinghouse Needs more than the stone for mounting a horse. o For weddings or events, there is no outside feature or conveniences for enjoying the area or for photo opportunities.
+Trails and Currently, the Old Town Hall and soccer field provide recreational activities in the old markers town center.
+Distinct trails could be laid out in various areas with educational trail markers.
+Building Discussed at the April 17 HDC meeting: Use As part of this plan, better use of some of the buildings should be considered. o If townspeople cannot access certain buildings most of the time, what is the point of having museums like the Old Town Hall or Old Parsonage.
 Preserving history for the future is great but people should also be able to enjoy the resources today.